 Throughout the year we will be organising fun events to encourage alternative ways of getting to school.
 Keep checking back to see what we have been doing and to look at forthcoming events.

 Below you will find links on various websites which will support you in trying to make your journey to school safe and sustainable.
-The Bucks CC site has links to bus timetables, walking maps and advice on car sharing.
+The Buckinghamshire Council site has links to bus timetables, walking maps and advice on car sharing.

 We still need to set up a Working Party to discuss the impact on travel to school now that the High Wycombe town centre Master Plan is finished on Suffield Road.
 Please look at the Master Plan links on the Parents area on the website for updates and information.

 If you are interested in being part of this group helping to promote active travel and safer routes to school please speak to me.

 UPDATE: THANKS FOR ALL YOUR DONATIONS - YOU RAISED £165.96!